 How to make Whipped Chocolate Ganache Frosting

 1. Microwave – Pour cream into a microwave-safe bowl, and heat until hot (about 60-90 seconds).
-On stove top – Pour cream into a saucepan, and heat the cream till it almost simmers.
+On the stovetop – Pour the cream into a saucepan and heat it until it almost simmers.
 Do not allow the cream to boil over.
 High temperatures can split the chocolate.

 2. Add chocolate chips to this cream and push the chocolates around so they are all covered by the cream.
 Leave the cream chocolate mixture for 5-10 minutes to allow the chocolate to melt into the cream.
 Do not cover the bowl.
-The condensation from the hot cream can drip back into the ganache and cause it t split.
+The condensation from the hot cream can drip back into the ganache, causing it to split.

-3. Afer 5 minutes check if the chocolate has melted.
+3. After 5 minutes, check if the chocolate has melted.
 If chocolate chips are still semi-solid, heat further for 30 seconds.

-4. Completely melted chocolate cream mixture should look smooth, glossy, and dark brown, with no chocolate lumps.
+4. The completely melted chocolate cream mixture should look smooth, glossy, and dark brown, with no chocolate lumps.
 Let the mixture cool completely at room temperature.
-If leaving in the fridge, start an alarm for 30 minutes.
-Do not leave mixture much longer in the fridge.
+If left in the fridge, set an alarm for 30 minutes.
+Do not leave the mix in the fridge for much longer.
 The fats will start to harden and look grainy.

 5. Start whisking with a hand mixer or stand mixer on low.
-The ganache should start turning lighter brown.
+The ganache should start to turn a lighter brown.

 6. Whip for about 30 seconds till you get a fluffier frosting.
-Your frosting is now ready to be used.
+Your frosting is now ready for use.

 What if the ganache looks too grainy?